“Chapter 51: Ether 6–10,” Book of Mormon Student Manual (2009), 369–74

 In the context of Ether 6:4–9 the word commend means to entrust their care to.
 In other words, the Jaredites entrusted their care to God.
 By commending themselves to the Lord, they demonstrated their faith that He could and would deliver them.
 “The wind did never cease to blow towards the promised land while they were upon the waters” (Ether 6:8).
 Contrast this attitude with the attitude of Nephi’s brothers as they crossed the sea with their family.
 When Laman and Lemuel bound Nephi, the family’s compass, the Liahona, ceased to work and their boat was “driven back upon the waters for the space of four days” (1 Nephi 18:15).
 Both the Jaredites and Lehi’s family sought to commend themselves to the Lord’s care; however, some members of Lehi’s family were disobedient.
 The contrast between these two accounts shows that we must exercise faith and keep the commandments to receive all the blessings the Lord would give us through His care.

 What are the blessings of listening to and singing songs of praise?
-In modern revelation the Lord stated that He will bless those who delight in righteous music (see D&C 25:12).
+In modern revelation the Lord stated that He will bless those who delight in righteous music (see Doctrine and Covenants 25:12).
 The First Presidency described the power of inspirational music:

 “Hymns invite the Spirit of the Lord, create a feeling of reverence, unify us as members, and provide a way for us to offer praises to the Lord.